Editor’s Note: This post has been updated with new tools and content to help you in your spying and crushing efforts. 😉

 When you have this data, you’ll be able to quickly pause keywords and channels that look good in your PPC account, but horrible in your bank account.

-These back end tracking tools will help you be extremely smart with your money, and you also stand the chance to eventually outperform your competitors at their own game.
+These back end tracking tools will help you be extremely smart with your money.
+You also stand the chance to eventually outperform your competitors at their own game.

 Some things to keep in mind:

-What works for your competitors may or may not work for you, so always take insight with caution.
+- What works for your competitors may or may not work for you, so always look at what you learn with a bit of caution.

-But don’t let that stop you from seeing everything your competitors are doing, and understanding why they might be onto something, and you aren’t.
+- But don’t be afraid of looking at everything your competitors are doing, and trying to understand why they might be onto something and you aren’t.

 Keep that in mind as you pursue your growth.